MicrosoftDocs/power-platform/power-platform/guidance/coe/almaccelerator-powerpages.md

 Follow these steps to use deployment profile along with Power Pages website in the ALM Accelerator:

-1. Post committing the solution by including Power Pages website.
+1. After committing the solution by including Power Pages website.
 Open the solution branch.
-1. Create a folder named deployment-profiles, under 'PowerPages' folder -> Website folder.
+1. Create a folder named deployment-profiles, under **PowerPages** folder > **Website** folder.
-1. Inside deployment-profiles folder, create a deployment YAML file that contains the environment-specific changes. deployment YAML filename must start with your 'Environment' name.
+1. In the **deployment-profiles** folder, create a deployment YAML file that contains the environment-specific changes.
+The deployment YAML filename must start with your [Environment] name.
 For example, development environment can be called "dev.deployment.yml" and validation environment can be called "validation.deployment.yml".

    :::image type="content" source="media/setup-almacceleratorpowerplatform/deployment-profile-yml-files.png" alt-text="Power Pages website deployment profiles":::

-1. Please refer [Portal CLI documentation](../../developer/cli/reference/paportal.md) on the usage and preparation of deployment profiles.
+Go to [Portal CLI documentation](../../developer/cli/reference/paportal.md) on the usage and preparation of deployment profiles.

-1. When the 'deployment-profiles' folder presents in your repository, during deployment, 'ALM Accelerator' checks for a YAML file starts with Environment Name
+When the **deployment-profiles** folder is present in your repository, the ALM Accelerator automatically checks for the deployment YAML file starting with the environment name during deployment.
-1. No other steps are required to use deployment profiles for Power Pages website.

 ## Upload website to downstream environments